 1 – Work With The Square Footage You Have

 More so, try and avoid setting up your desk facing a window.
-You don’t want to spend your time daydreaming but rather optimizing your efficiency.
+You don’t want to spend your time daydreaming but rather optimize your efficiency.
 Working from the kitchen table is also rife with distractions, especially if you have a family or tempting food facing you at every turn.

 2 – Creating The Perfect Work Zen Zone